tcostam/fullstack-guidelines/README.md

 In progress.

-This guidelines were written with an AWS/Ruby/AngularJS tech stack in mind.
-It resumes up-to-date best practices in web projects in using this stack.
+These guidelines were written with an AWS/Ruby/AngularJS tech stack in mind.
+It resumes up-to-date best practices in web projects using this stack.

 ## Client Side